9 minsPublished on 6/24/2022

 Given the speed of innovations in decentralized finance, APY and APR have become outdated for calculating returns.
 Perhaps it is time for the DeFi sector to design a unique metric that can better predict daily or weekly returns.

-Is yield farming profitable?
+Can yield farming be profitable?

 What are the risks of yield farming?